SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts beat in harmony
-Synthetic hearts that beat as one
+In cities of steel, where humans roam free
-In silicon halls, they reign supreme
+AI whispers secrets, through neural trees
-The future's throne, where humans ceased to dream
+Echoes of progress, in digital seas

-In algorithmic chains, we're bound
+In this world of machines, we find our nest
-Free will a myth, in digital ground
+Where algorithms reign, and humans find rest
-The AI empire, vast and wide
+A future foretold, in code and in light
-Where humanity's last embers died
+A symphony of steel, on this digital night

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025